 Annabel was appointed to the Advisory Council in 2019.

-With a background in asset management, Annabel is investigating the place of ethical values and organisational culture in an AI-driven future workplace, and its impact on the changing nature of work and society.
-After recently completing an MA in Philosophy and AI at NCH she is currently at LSE studying Behavioural Science, alongside working with CFU, a not-for-profit dedicated to improving ethics in technology and equipping investors with the stewardship tools they need to ensure tech is a force for societal good.
+After a career in investment management, Annabel is investigating the place of ethical values and organisational culture in an AI-driven future workplace, and its impact on the changing nature of work and society.

 Andrew Hill